Courses/Events

 PRO/PLUS PLAN SAVINGS!

 Do you want to SAVE SOME MONEY on your next course or MDT workshop?
 If so, consider purchasing a MICanada PRO or PLUS PLAN.
-The course start date listed is the date of the first in-person session, or in the case of fully online courses, the date of the first live online session.

 Online Courses & Online Exams Policy: